 The top Issue impacting partners today?
 The misalignment of their sales process to the digitally connected buyer.

 The number one issue impacting channel brands and partners today is the misalignment of the partners’ sales process to the digitally connected buyer.
-The digital buyer's journey has evolved through the uncertainty of the past two years, but it’s quite likely that your partners' sales cycle is still activity-based as opposed to buyer's journey based.
+The digital buyer's journey has evolved through the digital transformation of business, but it’s quite likely that your partners' sales cycle is still activity-based as opposed to buyer's journey based.
 Misalignment causes friction across the partner’s sales process.